ramucirumab (Intravenous route)

 A nurse or other trained health professional will give you ramucirumab in a hospital or cancer treatment center. ramucirumab is given through a needle placed in one of your veins.
-The medicine must be injected slowly, so your IV tube will need to stay in place for 60 minutes.

 Precautions While Using ramucirumab

 Your doctor will check your progress closely while you are receiving ramucirumab.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
 Blood and urine tests may be needed to check for unwanted effects.

 ramucirumab may also increase your risk of bleeding and cause delay in wound healing.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.
-Check with your doctor immediately if you or your child notice any unusual bleeding or bruising, black, tarry stools, blood in the urine or stools, or pinpoint red spots on your skin.
+Check with your doctor immediately if you notice any unusual bleeding or bruising, black, tarry stools, blood in the urine or stools, or pinpoint red spots on your skin.